 Bylaw contraventions may be enforced with ticketed fines through either:

-The District's Bylaw Notice Enforcement Bylaw No. 1636, 2013 and adjudication system encourage compliance with District bylaws and provides for timely and cost-effective dispute resolution for minor bylaw contraventions.
+The District's Bylaw Notice Enforcement Bylaw No. 1636, 2013 and adjudication system encourage compliance with District bylaws and provide for timely and cost-effective dispute resolution for minor bylaw contraventions.

 Should you receive a Bylaw Enforcement Notice (BEN) you will have up to 14 days to either pay a reduced penalty or dispute the Notice.
 After 14 days, disputing a Notice will not be an option and the regular penalty will apply.
 If Notices remain unpaid, a late penalty will be assessed.